TIBCOSoftware/snappydata/docs/quickstart/performance_apache_spark.md

 	    scala> :q // Quit the Spark Shell

 !!!
 Note
 	This benchmark code is tested on a system with  4 CPUs (Intel(R) Core(TM) i7-5600U CPU @ 2.60GHz) and 16GiB System Memory.
-Also, in an AWS t2.xlarge (Variable ECUs, 4 vCPUs, 2.4 GHz, Intel Xeon Family, 16 GiB memory, EBS only) instance SnappyData is approximately 16 to 18 times faster than Spark 2.1.1.
+Also, in an AWS t2.xlarge (Variable ECUs, 4 vCPUs, 2.4 GHz, Intel Xeon Family, 16 GiB memory, EBS only) instance TIBCO ComputeDB is approximately 16 to 18 times faster than Spark 2.1.1.